 IV.
-"Perpetually infectious diseases" are those diseases which are carried throughout life by the infected person and have the potential to be transmitted to other individuals and include but are not limited to: AIDS, ARC, CMV (as defined below), Tuberculosis, Hepatitis, and Herpes.
+"Perpetually infectious diseases" are those diseases which are carried throughout life by the infected person and have the potential to be transmitted to other individuals.
+Examples include, but are not limited to those identified in Neb.
+Rev. Stat. §71-507.

 V. The following procedures shall be followed with respect to an employee who is suspected of having or has a perpetually infectious disease.

 A. Any employee who has or suspects that he/she has a perpetually infectious disease shall advise the Superintendent or Superintendent’s designee.
 Such information shall be treated as confidential and will not be divulged to other persons or sources except to the extent necessary to take precautions to protect others from the disease.

 B. The Superintendent or Superintendent’s designee may require an employee to provide current medical information or to submit to a medical evaluation if he has a reasonable suspicion that an employee has a perpetually infectious disease.

 C. If an employee has been diagnosed with a perpetually infectious disease, determination of whether the employee should be permitted to continue to be employed in his/her capacity will be made by a review of each individual case by a team (hereinafter "Team") established by the Superintendent or Superintendent’s designee.
 The Team shall meet within seven (7) working days of the diagnosis and make a determination within ten (10) working days of the Team meeting.